MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 # [Designer](#tab/designer)

-By default, your deployment happens to the root application in the Azure Web App.
-If you want to deploy to a specific virtual application, type its name in the **Virtual Application** property of the **Azure App Service Deploy** task.
+By default, your deployment happens to the root application in the Azure web app.
+If you want to deploy to a specific virtual application, enter its name in the **Virtual Application** property of the **Azure App Service Deploy** task.

 ---